Medically reviewed by Drugs.com. Last updated on Feb 25, 2022.

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of diazepam injection in infants.
+Appropriate studies have not been performed on the relationship of age to the effects of diazepam injection in newborn babies (30 days of age and younger).
 Safety and efficacy have not been established.

 Studies in women breastfeeding have demonstrated harmful infant effects.
 An alternative to this medication should be prescribed or you should stop breastfeeding while using this medicine.